-Are your confocal image leaving you with something to be desired?
-Perhaps you think your images are good, but your wondering if they can be better?
+Are your confocal images leaving you with something to be desired?
+Perhaps you think your images are good, but you’re wondering if they can be better?
 I’ve put together some top tips to get your confocal images looking the best they can.

 1. Selecting Your X/Y Resolution

-The software of today’s confocal microscopes helps you do this.
-By giving you the details of your lenses, and what resolution you will achieve with what sampling, i.e. 1024 x 1024 or 4096 x 4096 pixels.
+Confocal microscope software helps you do this.
+By giving you the details of your lenses, and what resolution you will achieve with what sampling (i.e. 1024 x 1024 or 4096 x 4096 pixels).
 You should choose to sample at a pixel rate that gives you twice the resolution (half the micron) that the specific lens gives you.
 Some microscopes make you really lazy and even have an “optimize resolution” button.
-These buttons take into account the lens, the wavelength, the pinhole and the zoom factor to set the pixel ratio.
+These buttons take into account the lens, the wavelength, the pinhole, and the zoom factor to set the pixel ratio.
 And all you have to do is click it.